-- 1. Be at least 18 years old; - 2.
-Have a GED or high school diploma; - 3.
-Possess current First Aid and CPR certification; - 4.
-Training by participant/family on participant-specific information (including preferences, positive behavior supports, when needed, and disability-specific information); - 5.
-Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a; - 6.
-Complete necessary pre/in-service training based on the Person-Centered Plan;
+- 1. Be at least 16 years old; - 2.
+Possess current first aid and CPR certification; - 3.
+Training by participant/family on participant-specific information (including preferences, positive behavior supports, when needed, and disability-specific information); - 4.
+Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a; - 5.
+Complete necessary pre/in-service training based on the Person-Centered Plan; - 6.
+Complete the training designated by DDA.
+After July 1, 2019, all new hires must complete the DDA required training prior to independent service delivery. - 7.
+Unlicensed direct support professional staff who administer medication or perform delegable nursing tasks as part of this Waiver service must be certified by the Maryland Board of Nursing (MBON) as Medication Technicians, except if the participant and his or her medication administration or nursing tasks qualifies for exemption from nursing delegation pursuant to COMAR 10.27.1;

-- 7. Complete the training designated by DDA.
-After July 1, 2019, all new hires must complete the DDA required training prior to independent service delivery; - 8.
-Unlicensed staff paid to administer medication and/or perform treatments must be certified by the Maryland Board of Nursing (MBON) as Medication Technicians; - 9.
-Possess a valid driver's license, if the operation of a vehicle is necessary to provide services; and - 10.
+- 8. Possess a valid driver's license, if the operation of a vehicle is necessary to provide services; and - 9.
 Have automobile insurance for all automobiles that are owned, leased, and/or hired and used in the provision of services.